Say “Hell No” to GMO Box Tops for Education

 In July of 2013, the city that I live in banned plastic shopping bags in all major supermarkets and retailers.
-In January, 2014, the smaller shops had to comply as well.
+In January 2014, the smaller shops had to comply as well.
 Why?
-Because plastic shopping bags don’t decompose and we have an island of trash in the Pacific Ocean, mostly composed to plastic bags.
+Because plastic shopping bags don’t decompose and we have an island of trash in the Pacific Ocean, mostly composed of plastic bags.
 Guess what?
 Plastic bags are not indigenous to the Pacific Ocean.

 Hefty garbage bags are eligible for Box Top$, too.
 Do they degrade?
 No, they just add to the existing garbage patch.
 Some estimates say the Great Pacific Garbage Patch is as large as the Continental United States.
 What can you do?
 Here’s what we’re doing in our house.

-- We’re using foil which can be wash and reused or recycled.
+- We’re using foil which can be washed and reused or recycled.

 - We’re using wax paper, which because it is paper, degrades

 - We’re reusing our plastic by washing it